thirteenfingers/pyano/README.txt

 z x cv b n m, . /q w e rt y ui o p []

 Also, I have found that certain combinations of three or more simultaneous notes may not play properly.
 As far as I can tell this is a hardware limitation.

+*** EDIT (2014-12-22) ***

+The spacebar now acts as the sustain pedal.
+Also, since I apparently forgot to mention it earlier, you hit 'escape' to quit.

+While implementing the spacebar-pedal I discovered it was easiest to rip out the innards of the original program and rewrite it in a more object-oriented fashion; Keys and Notes are now objects with pointers to each other.
+It is my hope that this new workalike version will also facilitate the development of other features.